Commonfare-net/secrets/resources/public/static/README.md

 - change the alphabetical subset used to compose the shares
 - change the cryptographic "salt", a secret key that is unique to each installation

-If the secret being shared is really precious one should also consider adding an additional layer of encryption, for instance by using symmetric password encryption or even the public keys of all participants.
+If the secret being shared is really precious one should also consider adding an additional layer of encryption, for instance by using symmetric password encryption or even using public PGP keys of all participants.

 To share large files it is recommended to use filesystem encryption (for instance using our other software [Tomb](https://dyne.org/software/tomb)) with a key that is then shared: this way the encrypted files can be stored in duplicate copies in possession of every participant, but they will be accessed only when enough participants agree.